openafox/openafox.github.io/_posts/travel/2017-06-21-japan-homestay.md

 After breakfast we hung out and then went and met Kaoru-san's mother and saw her younger sisters jewelry workshop.
 Her parents and sister live next door.
 Then we went and saw the community garden just down the street.
 They grow onions, garlic, ginger, tomatoes, sweet potatoes, eggplant, green pepper, shiso (mint/basil like) and more.
 There l met Kaoru-san's father he is a great gardener.

 At noon Kino-chan had badminton practice.
-We dropped her off and headed to the [art museum](http://www.moma.pref.kanagawa.jp/en/){: target='_blank'} where Kaoru-san's​ sister works.
+We dropped her off and headed to the [art museum](http://www.moma.pref.kanagawa.jp/en/){: target='_blank'} where Kaoru-san's sister works.
 No pictures were allowed inside but the main exhibit was and incredible woodcarving artist named [Bikky](http://www.shift.jp.org/en/archives/2006/09/bikky_sunazawa.html){: target='_blank'}.
 I really appreciated his work.
 Outside the museum you could see the ocean and Jin-papa pointed out one spot he likes to fish.

 ![ocean1](https://drive.google.com/uc?id=1wm7XAw_k3c6kvV0fcUdluj1LWxWyO8tqIw){: style='width:50%; float:left'}
 ![ocean2](https://drive.google.com/uc?id=19KEA-bpf9bJE8zOF6kbXMJkn2u3PA19EaQ){: style='width:50%; float:right'}